-4. Brief Overview of Self-Paced, Instructor-Assisted Learning ever, it is challenging for the students to keep their attention alive for so long.
+4. Brief Overview of Self-Paced, Instructor-Assisted Learning

+In traditional lectures, students are asked to sit, listen, take notes, and stay focused over long periods of time such as 75 or even 90 minutes.
+However, it is challenging for the students to keep their attention alive for so long.
 Furthermore, they are not able to practice and master each concept before proceeding to the next one.
 They are also not able to obtain personalized attention of the instructor.
 This model was established during the 2nd industrial revolution, and in [19] it is called "assembly line education".